Page Reviewed / Updated - May 2019

 4) Medi-Cal's Adult Day Health Care program has transitioned into the newly created Community Based Adult Services (CBAS) program.
 This program provides daytime care, meals, social activities, therapies, and skilled nursing.
 Functional needs must be met.

 In order to qualify for the state Medicaid plan or one of the waivers, Medi-Cal has both income and asset qualifications.
 These limits depend on one's age and marital status.
-As of 2018, a single elderly individual's monthly income cannot exceed approximately $1,235, or $1,664 as a married couple.
+As of 2019, a single elderly individual's monthly income cannot exceed approximately $1,242, or $1,682 as a married couple.
 An individual can qualify for Medi-Cal if the total value of their assets does not exceed $2,000, and for a married couple, $3,000.
-One's home (up to an equity value of $858,000 if a single applicant), household furnishings, burial plots, personal effects, and a vehicle are not included in the asset calculation.
+One's home (CA is unique in that there is no equity value limit), household furnishings, burial plots, personal effects, and a vehicle are not included in the asset calculation.

 Persons with income and assets over these limits can still become eligible for Medi-Cal assistance.
 Individuals whose income exceeds the limit(s), but who have high medical expenses may qualify through a Medi-Cal spenddown program called Share of Cost.
 Persons with assets valued over the limit might become eligible by working with a Medi-Cal planner to structure their resources appropriately.
 If there is some question regarding qualification, it is strongly recommended individuals contact a Medi-Cal Planner prior to application.
 This especially holds true if one is over the income and / or asset limit(s).